webbedfeet/blog_source/content/home/about.md

 Dr. Dasgupta has applied his skills in a wide variety of domains.
 The majority of his work has been in biomedical research, but he has also contributed to the development of wearable health technologies through [Zansors](http://www.zansors.com), a Virgnia-based health technology startup.
-He has also consulted and collaborated in business analytics, signal processings, operations research and clinical trials.
+He has also consulted and collaborated in business analytics, signal processing, operations research and clinical trials.
 Over the years Dr Dasgupta has collaborated on and successfully won several competitive grants from the NIH, including 6 SBIR/STTR grants.
 He also serves as a reviewer for both the National Institute of Mental Health's Data
 Safety Monitoring Boards and the Center for Scientific Review of the NIH.